aloklearning/go-create-video/README.md

 ## Improvements

 - It is a universal truth that the project can always be improved.
-And while working with the this project, I do have some improvements pointers, which I believe could make the project more `robuts`, `clean`, and `efficient`.
+And while working with the this project, I do have some improvements pointers, which I believe could make the project more `robust`, `clean`, and `efficient`.
 - Due to the time contraint, it was a bit difficult to achieve all of them, but if provided time, I could talk or add those suggestions in the future:
     - **Error responses/messages** in a some places could be added and in some places could be improved with a better `status code handling`.
     - It is very much evident that the project doesn't have any **test cases** running around the project.
 It can be added to things like: